oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 ## Overview

 A security realm comprises mechanism for protecting WebLogic resources.
 Each security realm consists of a set of configured security providers, users, groups, security roles, and security policies.
 You use realms to configure authentication, authorization, role mapping, credential mapping, auditing and other services.
-WebLogic Server traditionally supports multiple realms in a domain configuration, but only one realm- typically referred to as the ìdefault realmî or ìadmin realmî ñcan be active at any given time.
+WebLogic Server traditionally supports multiple realms in a domain configuration, but only one realm- typically referred to as the ‚Äúdefault realm‚Äù or ‚Äúadmin realm‚Äù ‚Äìcan be active at any given time.
 In contrast, WebLogic Server MT supports multiple active realms and allows each partition to execute against a different realm.
  This means that a partition can have unique security providers, users, groups, security roles and security policies.
-Resources and applications in the domain partition are available to only to users within the domain partitionís security realm.
+Resources and applications in the domain partition are available to only to users within the domain partition‚Äôs security realm.
 Other tenants cannot see or access the resources or applications.

 Note: Partition can share a security realm, with consequent loss of independence isolation.
 In particular if you do not specify a realm when you create a partition, the default realm is shared with the partition and there is no security isolation between the partition and the domain.

 In this Lab, first we will create a new security realm then we will assign the security realms to a partition dp1.
 So we will have two security realms in our domain one which we created and one is default security realm.
 Domain partition dp1 will have new security realm and other domain partitions will have default security realm.
 Default security realm has a user administrator with password administrator123.
 And new security realm will have user administrator with password welcome1.
 So Medrec application deployed in dp1 can be used by users of new security realm.
 You will not be able to login as an Admin in Medrec Application with default security realm user (administrator/administrator123).

 In this lab we are going to perform the following operations:
-∑	Creation of New Security Realm.
+¬∑	Creation of New Security Realm.
-∑	Assigning a new Security realm to Domain Partition.
+¬∑	Assigning a new Security realm to Domain Partition.
-∑	Medrec application deployed in two different domain partitions which are using two different security realms in single domain.
+¬∑	Medrec application deployed in two different domain partitions which are using two different security realms in single domain.
 ## Creating a New Security Realm
 1. The creation of Security Realm is more automated still inside WebLogic Console versus Fusion Middleware Control.
 This is why we will use WebLogic Console for that action.
 Go to Firefox and type the WebLogic Admin Console URL: [http://localhost:7001/console]( http://localhost:7001/console).
 2. Enter **weblogic/welcome1** as username/password then click on **Login**.
 3. Under Domain Structure, click on **Security Realms**.
 4. Click on **New**.
-5. Enter **mynewrealm** as Name; check the box for **ìCreate default 	providers within new realmî** and **ìIgnore Deploy Credential Mappingî** then click on **OK**.
+5. Enter **mynewrealm** as Name; check the box for **‚ÄúCreate default 	providers within new realm‚Äù** and **‚ÄúIgnore Deploy Credential Mapping‚Äù** then click on **OK**.
 6. Click on **mynewrealm**.
 7. Click on **Users and Groups -> Users** tab.
 8. Click on **New**.